-- Sea surface temperatures are expected to increase in the next decades, with a concurrent decrease sea ice coverage.
-It is projected that the production potential of the Barents Sea will increase in future, but that beyond 2050 the projections suggest decreases in production potential.
+- Sea surface temperature is expected to increase during the next two decades, with a concurrent decrease of sea ice coverage in the northern and south eastern Barents Sea.
+The production potential of the Barents Sea is projected to increase up to 2050.

-- Due to a favourable climate and lower fishing pressure, the population sizes of cod and haddock are above the long-term average, though in recent years a decline in spawning stock biomass is observed
+- Due to favourable environmental conditions and reduced fishing pressure, the population sizes of cod and haddock are above the long-term average in 2019, though in recent years a decline in spawning stock biomass has been observed.

-- The northward expansions of these two fish species have led to a community-wide shift in fish composition; boreal communities are now found further north and the local Arctic (cold-water affinity) community has been almost pushed out of the shelf area.
+- The northward expansion of cod and haddock has led to a community-wide shift in fish composition; boreal communities are now found further north and the local Arctic (cold-water affinity) community has almost been pushed out of the shelf area.

-- The displacement of cod and haddock increases the connectivity in the Arctic ecosystem according to network analyses.
-This might have consequences for the resilience of the ecosystem.
+- The expansion of cod and haddock increases the connectivity in the Arctic ecosystem and may impact the resilience of the ecosystem.

 Effects of climate change

-A westward expansion of the snow crab is likely to occur given current bottom temperature ranges, though the expansion will be limited by depth, whilst a 10C increase in temperature is likely to reduce the area of distribution.
+A westward expansion of the snow crab is likely to occur given current bottom temperature ranges, though the expansion will be limited by depth.
+A 10C increase in temperature is likely to limit the area of distribution.

-The main threats of a continued warming of the BS include changes in trophic structures and the composition of benthic communities.
+The main threats of continued warming of the BS include changes in trophic structures and composition of benthic communities.

 Risks and opportunities

 A risk / opportunity analysis was not performed for the Barents Sea.
 It is likely though that some of the potential impacts and the associated risks produced in the analysis for ‘C5F West of Scotland’ will be similar for the Barents Sea.
-For example, a likely northward shift of species (including cod), driven by changes in temperature, will have a potentially major negative risk for the ecosystem.
-A change in species composition on the other hand may have both major opportunities and risk associated with it for the fishery.
+For example, a further northward shift of boreal fish species (cod and haddock), driven by changes in temperature, will have a potentially negative risk for the ecosystem associated with it.
+A change in species composition on the other hand may have both opportunities and risks associated with it for the commercial fisheries.

 A specific climate adaptation plan (CAP) was not developed for the Barents Sea.
 It is likely though that some of the CAP measures produced in the analysis for ‘C1F North-East Atlantic Pelagic Fisheries’ and the ‘C5F West of Scotland’ will be similar for the Barents Sea.